top of page

 The Final Divorce Decree is the final order issued by the court.
 It outlines the final distribution of all assets & debts, parenting time, decision-making authority, spousal support, and child support.
 In other words, the Final Decree of divorce is the legal pronouncement that officially and irrevocably dissolves the marital union, marking the end of all matrimonial ties between the former spouses.
 It also lists all the upcoming responsibilities for each party moving forward, such as refinancing the house or transferring title into your spouse's name, for example.

 The choices you make throughout this process can have a long-term effect on your family, your assets, and your finances.
 Speak with our Denver divorce lawyer if you have specific questions about your own situation at Creager Legal at 303-928-0660.
 Affordable divorce lawyers near me.
-Divorce lawyers Colorado springs free consultation.
+Divorce lawyers Colorado Springs free consultation.
+Divorce lawyers Denver free consultation

 Types of Divorce